rpglab/rpglab.github.io/people/_posts/2023-12-16-Cunzhi-Zhao.md

 alumni: true
 ---

-Cunzhi Zhao has received his PhD degree in Electrical Engineering from the University of Houston, Houston, TX, USA in December 2023.
+Dr. Cunzhi Zhao received his PhD degree in Electrical Engineering from the University of Houston, Houston, TX, USA in December 2023.
 Cunzhi worked in the RPG lab as a PhD student from Jan.
 2020 to Dec.
 2023.

 PhD Dissertation title: *"Optimal Energy Management for Battery Energy Storage System-Integrated Microgrids"*